<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • What goals do they hope your product is going to help them achieve?

-Don’t think your job is done just by checking off these questions.
-Use them as a conversation starter for you to dig down into their answers and find the underlying reasons or motives.
-The goal is to uncover information that will help you perform a better demo.
+Don't think that your job is done just by checking off these questions.
+Try to find the underlying reasons or motives for their answers.
+The goal is to uncover information that will help you pick the key features and benefits to showcase during the demonstration of a product or service.

 Cirrus Insight.
 Man prequalifies his lead.

-Not every prospect expects or wants a demo.
-Some prefer to go it alone and learn at their own pace.
+Not every prospect wants a demo.
+Some prefer to try it on their own and learn at their own pace.
 Others might prefer not to interact with salespeople.
-But if they’re a fit, it’s in your best interest to give them a demo to increase the likelihood that they’ll become a paying customer.
+But if they're a fit, it's in your best interest to prepare personalized product demos to increase the likelihood that they'll become a paying customer.

-It’s not enough to invite prospects to a demo, it’s not enough to just offer them a demo or ask them to attend.
-You actually have to deliver a compelling pitch and apply salesmanship so they’ll commit to joining your demo.
+It's not enough to invite prospects to a demo.
+It's not enough to just offer them a demo or ask them to attend.
+You actually have to deliver a compelling pitch and apply salesmanship so they'll commit to try the product.

 So once you've prequalified your prospect, you need to sell them the idea of getting a demo:

-“The next logical step is to give you a quick demo of our app.
-It’s the most straightforward way for you to find out if it fits your needs, and save yourself the time trying to figure it out on your own.
-From my experience, if we run a through a demo together we’ll be able to figure out how best to optimize it for your workflow, and answer any questions to make a decision if it’s right for you very quickly.”
+"The next logical step is to give you a quick demo of our app.
+It's the most straightforward way for you to find out if it fits your needs and save yourself the time trying to figure it out on your own.
+From my experience, if we run a demo together, we'll be able to figure out how best to optimize it for your workflow, and answer any questions to make a decision if it's right for you very quickly."

 -Steli Efti, CEO, Close.io